Hammarberg/c2/README.md

 `source` contains target platform and architecture specific C++ files compiled alongside projects.

 `template` contains templated base files referenced by `templates.c2.json`.
-These are copied and translated to your project folder when creating a new project.
+These are copied and translated to your project or intermediate folder when creating a new project or during direct assembly.
 ### c2lib search order
 * In the project path alongside `<project>.c2.json`
 * Explicitly set with `--c2-library-dir`